|Image by Oberholster Venita from Pixabay|

 - 4. Orientation to learning.
 As a person matures his time perspective changes from one of postponed application of knowledge to immediacy of application, and accordingly his orientation toward learning shifts from one of subject-centeredness to one of problem centredness.

-- 5. Motivation to learn: As a person matures the motivation to learn is internal (Knowles 1984:12)
+- 5. Motivation to learn: As a person matures the motivation to learn is internal (Knowles 1984:12, as cited in Infed)

 Heutagogy is the study of self-directed learning and self- determined learning.
-While some think about Heutagogy as a separate methodology from Andragogy, several other scholars view it as an extension of Andragogy.
+While some think about heutagogy as a separate methodology from andragogy, several other scholars view it as an extension of andragogy.
 Heutagogy is all about teaching learners how to learn.
-In this respect, "heutagogy looks to the future in which knowing how to learn will be a fundamental skill given the pace of innovation and the changing structure of communities and workplaces.”
+In this paper, Lisa Marie Blaschke provides an insightful review of heutagogical practice and self-determined learning.
+I high recommend reading it.
+Here is a short excerpt from the abstract of the paper:

 As for peeragogy, here are some definitions cited by Arenastudies: